Onemind-Services-LLC/cloudmydc-docs/docs/Java/Java Garbage Collector.md

 Alternatively, all these parameters can be passed to Java process via **variables.conf** in the container.

-All of the paths to config, executable or log files can differ based on the Java server you use and can be accessed via [Configuration File Manager](https://cloudmydc.com/) or [SSH](https://cloudmydc.com/).
+All of the paths to config, executable or log files can differ based on the Java server you use and can be accessed via [configuration file manager](http://localhost:3000/docs/ApplicationSetting/Configuration%20File%20Manager) or [SSH](https://cloudmydc.com/).

 <div style={{
         width: '100%',